 There are several not-for-profit organizations that address both the economic "wants" and the "needs" of the population.

 The Center on Budget and Policy Priorities is one of the nation's premier policy organizations working at the federal and state levels on fiscal policy and public programs affecting low- and moderate-income families and individuals ( http://www.cbpp.org ).

-The Family Independence Agency (FIA) is Michigan's public assistance, child and family welfare agency.
-FIA directs the operations of public assistance and service programs through a network of over 100 county family independence agencies in every county in Michigan ( http://www.michigan.gov/fia ).
+The Department of Human Services is Michigan's public assistance, child and family welfare agency.
+The DHS directs the operations of public assistance and service programs through a network of over 100 county family independence agencies in every county in Michigan (http://www.michigan.gov/dhs).

 The Foundation for Economic Education, Inc is "committed to enriching people's understanding of the economic and ethical advantages of free markets " ( http://www.fee.org/ ).